 Scenic beauty at St. Mark’s Refuge

-Even if you’re not a birder, the refuge offers plenty of outdoors for play, whether hiking, biking or sitting quietly on a bench.
-Vistas of wide-open blue skies contrast with an amber, brown and green landscape of diverse natural habitats offering a respite from everyday life.
+Even if you’re not a birder, the refuge offers plenty of outdoors for play, whether hiking, biking, or sitting quietly on a bench.
+Vistas of wide-open blue skies contrast with amber, brown, and green landscape of diverse natural habitats offering a respite from everyday life.

 The St. Marks Wildlife Refuge covers a lot of territory on the state’s “big bend.”
 The full refuge has four sub-sections: The St. Mark’s area serves as the base for the Visitor Center and the St. Mark’s Lighthouse.
-There you’ll find pine flatwoods, swamps and man-made pools, or impoundments, created for wildlife.
-The other three areas are the Wakulla section containing hardwood hammocks, swamps and more pine flatwoods; the Panacea section, distinguished by tidal marshes, sandhills and flatwoods; and the Aucilla area, including the Aucilla River, swamp and wetlands.
+(Note: Due to COVID-19, The Visitor Center and St. Mark’s Lighthouse are closed.
+Add this to your future Florida bucket list!)
+There you’ll find pine Flatwoods, swamps, and man-made pools, or impoundments, created for wildlife.
+The other three areas are the Wakulla section containing hardwood hammocks, swamps, and more pine Flatwoods; the Panacea section, distinguished by tidal marshes, sandhills, and flatwoods; and the Aucilla area, including the Aucilla River, swamp, and wetlands.